The Proud Family Movie

 The Proud Family Movie is a 2005 American animated comedy television film based on the Disney Channel animated series, The Proud Family.
-It premiered on August 19, 2005 and serves as the finale to the show’s original run.
+It premiered on August 19, 2005, and serves as the finale to the show’s original run.

-The events of the film are non-canon with the rest of the series, with one of the most notable issues being Penny's inconsistent age.
-The Proud Family: Louder and Prouder retcons the movie as a dream in the episode "Us Again".
+The 2022 The Proud Family revival series Louder and Prouder retcons the events of the film to have been a dream.

 Plot

-Penny Proud is about to celebrate her 16th birthday, and she is excited for herself and her friends to be part of a dance group led by 15 Cent since he's Sticky's cousin.
+Penny Proud is about to celebrate her 16th birthday, and she is excited for herself and her friends to be part of a dance group led by 15 Cent since he is Sticky's cousin.
 However, when 15 Cent drives Penny home, her father Oscar gets angry when he finds them kissing.
-Overreacting on this, Oscar grounds Penny indefinitely and cancels her birthday, which leaves Penny very furious as she outrageously resents Oscar for being her father.
+Oscar grounds Penny indefinitely and cancels her birthday, which leaves Penny furious and resentful of Oscar.

 In the meantime, Oscar manages to create a serum that can make his Proud Snacks tastier, but it instead causes the snack to expand and explode.
 As he is hauled away following his failed presentation, he protests that his formula has no expiration date, which is overheard by a man named Dr. Carver, who has been trying to create an army of humanoid peanuts but never got his formula stabilized.
-Plotting to nab the formula, Carver invites the Proud family to his home in Legume Island.
+Plotting to steal the formula, Carver invites the Proud family to his home in Legume Island.
 Trudy forces Oscar and Penny to go, hoping they will bond in spite of their issues.
-Upon arrival, the Prouds meet the G-nomes, dwarf-sized creatures made from peanuts and Penny wants peanuts from the minibar.
+Upon arrival, the Prouds meet the G-nomes, dwarf-sized creatures made from peanuts.

 Carver tries to negotiate obtaining the formula from Oscar, but when Oscar refuses, Carver reveals he has created peanut clones of his family from DNA snatched from them while they were partying.
-Oscar runs away and tries explaining to his family, but they don't believe him.
+Oscar runs away and tries explaining to his family, but they do not believe him.
 Meanwhile, the clones get a mix-up when the real Penny comes with them back to the mainland to search for the formula, while her clone remains with the original family.
 Penny soon enjoys the free life, which was encouraged by the clones, but eventually gets tired of it.